Etchmiadzin Cathedral: On European architecture

+Protection and heritage designation

+The cathedral and the surrounding complex covers an area of 16.4 ha and is property of the Armenian Apostolic Church (Mother See of Holy Etchmiadzin).
+Recognized as a national monument in 1983 by the Soviet Armenian government, this designation was reaffirmed by the government of Armenia in 2002.
+Joint councils consisting of the Ministry of Culture and the Armenian Apostolic Church are responsible for regulating its conservation, rehabilitation, and usage.
+In 2000 the UNESCO added Etchmiadzin Cathedral, the churches of St. Hripsime, St. Gayane, Shoghakat and the ruined Zvartnots Cathedral to the list of World Heritage Sites.
+The UNESCO highlights that the cathedral and churches "graphically illustrate the evolution and development of the Armenian central-domed cross-hall type of church, which exerted a profound influence on architectural and artistic development in the region."

 Relics

 The museum of the cathedral has numerous items on display, including manuscripts and religious objects.
 Among its notable exhibits are the Holy Lance (Spear), relics belonging to Apostles of Jesus and John the Baptist, and a fragment of Noah's Ark.
+Its reliquary also originally held items belonging to Athenogenes of Pedachtoë, though it is unclear if these are still within the church.

 Significance

 The locus of Etchmiadzin is "a sanctified soil" similar to Temple Mount and the Golden Temple, for Jews and Sikhs, respectively.
 In his first encyclical (1893) as Catholicos, Mkrtich Khrimian called the cathedral the "Zion of Ararat."
 In 1991 Catholicos Vazgen I described the cathedral as "our Solomon's Temple."
-The cathedral complex has been called "Armenian Vatican" or "Armenian Mecca" as it is a major pilgrimage site for Armenians worldwide.
+The cathedral complex has been called "Armenian Vatican" as it is a major pilgrimage site for Armenians worldwide.
 Since the cathedral has been so important to the development of Armenians' sense of identity, a pilgrimage to Etchmiadzin is "as much as ethnic as a religious experience."
-Anglican archdeacon and historian Theodore Edward Dowling wrote in 1910 that Etchmiadzin and Mount Ararat are the "two great objects of Armenian veneration."
+Theodore Edward Dowling wrote in 1910 that Etchmiadzin and Mount Ararat are the "two great objects of Armenian veneration."